 Jaipur Archeology Sites and Museums issue tickets for each destination at the entry gates.
 If you plan to visit any of these hangout places in Jaipur , it may be cost-effective to buy the composite tickets, which is valid for 2 days.

 How Do I Go to Jaipur Amer Fort?

 Jaipur is well connected by roads, train and flights to the rest of the country.
 The Amer Fort and Palace is just 20 minutes drive from the city center.
 Cabs are available at Jaipur which takes you to the fort.
 There is a small entry fee of Rs 50, to enter the palace.
 Amer town is having an area of approximately 4 square kilometers.

 Is There Good Hotels in Jaipur?

 There are many good hotels in Jaipur, which caters to the large number of tourists to the Pink city.
-There are many star rated hotels.
-Hotel Sarang Palace, Heritage hotel and a 3 star hotel, is a leading hotel in Jaipur offering best hotel deals at a distance of 1 kilometer from the Jaipur central bus stand and the Jaipur railway station.
+There are many star-rated hotels.
+Hotel Sarang Palace, Heritage hotel and a 3-star hotel, is a leading hotel in Jaipur offering the best hotel deals at a distance of 1 kilometer from the Jaipur central bus stand and the Jaipur railway station.
 Cheap hotels are also there in the city, for those who are budget conscious.

-Annapurna Rasoi Scheme – Cheap Food from Goverment
+Annapurna Rasoi Scheme – Cheap Food from Government

-Goverment of Rajasthan has launched a scheme to provide cheap and quality food at subsidized rates to the general public.
-Its available on Mobile Kitchen Vans, parked near to hospitals, railway station, bus stations, etc. Breakfast is priced at just Rs.5 and Lunch and dinner costs rupees 8 each.
+Government of Rajasthan has launched a scheme to provide cheap and quality food at subsidized rates to the general public.
+It is available on Mobile Kitchen Vans, parked near to hospitals, railway stations, bus stations, etc. Breakfast is priced at just Rs.5 and Lunch and dinner costs rupees 8 each.
 Annapurna Rasoi Scheme was launched in 12 districts of the state in December 2016.